miao1007/Openwrt-NetKeeper/README.md

 5. sync your router's time.

-6. ifup your NetKeeper interface in Luci
+6. reconnect your NetKeeper interface in Luci

 ##Troubleshooting